-The biology and evolution of retroviruses are closely tied to those of their host cells.
-The consequences of retroviral infection are diverse, from lethal immunodeficiency to benign insertion into the host genome.
-In addition todetermining the functions of viral genes and proteins, Bieniasz’s research seeks to define how the replication of retroviruses is influenced by host genes and pathways.
-Some host functions are manipulated or exploited by retroviruses to enable replication,while others have evolved specifically to provide defenses against retrovirus infection.
+The consequences of retroviral infection are diverse, and range from lethal immunodeficiency to benign insertion into the host genome.
+In addition to determining the functions of viral genes and proteins, Bieniasz’s research seeks to define how the replication of retroviruses is influenced by host genes and pathways.
+Some host functions are manipulated or exploited by retroviruses to enable replication, while others have evolved specifically to provide defenses against retrovirus infection.

 Infection of germ line cells has left a fossil record of ancient retroviruses, and Bieniasz has pioneered the field of “paleovirology” by reconstituting functional versions of extinct retroviral proteins.
 Understanding how ancient retroviruses were extinguished may give clues about how to combat modern viral infections.

 The Bieniasz lab is also working to derive more useful animal models of AIDS virus infection in monkeys and mice.
 Recently, his lab developed an HIV-1 strain that can cause AIDS in macaques.
 These new animal models should provide testing grounds for new forms of therapy and vaccination.

 B.Sc. in biochemistry, 1990

 Duke University, 1996–1999

 Staff Investigator, 1999–2016

 Assistant Professor, 1999–2003

 Associate Professor, 2003–2010